ESG-based investing is becoming a powerful trend in financial markets. How is it possible for investors to make sense of the different metrics?

 Before long, it will not be a question of whether investors integrate ESG information into their research or selection processes, but how they do it and with whom.

-With tools like Eikon, any investor can consider the full, material impact of ESG factors on their portfolios and the long-term health of invested companies.
+With tools like Eikon, which include Thomson Reuters’ robust set of ESG data and real-time ESG data in the Insight360 app, any investor can consider the full, material impact of ESG factors on their portfolios and the long-term health of invested companies.